Cranberry Capsules Are Not Effective in Preventing Bacteriuria with Pyuria in Elderly Women in Nursing Homes

 SOURCE: Juthani-Mehta M, Van Ness PH, Bianco L, et al. Effect of cranberry capsules on bacteriuria plus pyuria among older women in nursing homes: A randomized clinical trial.
 JAMA 2016 Oct 27. doi: 10.1001/jama.2016.16141.
 [Epub ahead of print].

-Preventing urinary tract infections (UTIs) in elderly women is a frequent clinical problem.
+Preventing urinary tract infections (UTIs) in elderly women is a frequent clinical conundrum.
 Unfortunately, options are limited and sometimes costly, leading to frustration for patients and physicians alike.
-Juthani-Mehta et al aimed to determine whether daily cranberry capsules would be beneficial in this patient population for preventing UTIs.
+Juthani-Mehta and colleagues aimed to determine whether daily cranberry capsules would be beneficial in this patient population for preventing UTIs.

 So why were the cranberry capsules ineffective?
 There are a couple of possible explanations.
 As the authors noted, during the first six months of treatment there was a decrease in bacteriuria with pyuria in the group that received cranberry capsules, but it was not sustained for the next six months.
 This may have been due to a decrease in adherence.
 Another issue relates to the fact that some previous studies that found a benefit used cranberry juice instead of capsules.
 Hydration may be an important benefit with cranberry juice that is lacking with the capsules.
 For example, a study in which subjects took cranberry capsules with 8 ounces of water twice a day over six weeks found a 50% reduction in UTIs.1 Moreover, drinking water with the cranberry capsules avoids the high glycemic load from cranberry juice, which can be deleterious in diabetic elderly patients.
 Finally, incontinence and changes in the vaginal microbiome with age may have made the capsules less effective.
 Additional studies using cranberry capsules in younger women with recurrent UTIs should be conducted to determine if there are any benefits in this population.